klarna/klarna-mobile-sdk-flutter/README.md

 ### How can I contribute?

-Thank you for reading this and taking the time to contribute to Klarna In-App SDK!
+Thank you for reading this and taking the time to contribute to Klarna Mobile SDK!
 Below is a set of guidelines to help you contribute whether you want to report a bug, come with suggestions or modify code.

 #### Reporting Bugs
-This section will guide you through submitting a bug report for Klarna In-App SDK.
+This section will guide you through submitting a bug report for Klarna Mobile SDK.

 Before submitting a bug report, please check that the issue hasn't been reported before.
 If you find a *Closed* issue that seems to describe an issue that is similar to what you want to report, open a new issue and link to the original issue in the new one.
 When you have checked that the issue hasn't been reported before, please **fill out [the required template](https://github.com/klarna/flutter-klarna-inapp-sdk/blob/master/.github/ISSUE_TEMPLATE/bug_report.md)** which will help us resolve the issue faster.